Tresorshingiro/HinganAI/README.md

 ## 📞 Support

-For support, email tresorshingiro@example.com or open an issue on GitHub.
+For support, email tresorshingiro26@gmail.com or open an issue on GitHub.

 ---

 <div align="center">
-  <p>Made with ❤️ for farmers in Rwanda and East Africa</p>
+  <p>Made for farmers in Rwanda and East Africa</p>
   <p>⭐ Star this repo if you find it helpful!</p>
 </div>